erix/rdt-client/README.md

 # Real-Debrid Torrent Client

+> **Note:** This is a custom fork with manual download control.
+See the [original project](https://github.com/rogerfar/rdt-client) for the standard version.

 This is a web interface to manage your torrents on Real-Debrid, AllDebrid, Premiumize TorBox or DebridLink.

-It supports the following features:
+## Manual Download Feature

+This fork adds **manual download control** - giving you full control over when torrents are downloaded to your local storage.
+Instead of automatically downloading every torrent that finishes on your debrid provider, torrents will show "Ready to Download" status with a button to start the download when you're ready.

+**Key Benefits:**
+- Review torrents before downloading to local storage
+- Save local disk space by only downloading what you want
+- Control when downloads happen (e.g., during off-peak hours)
+- Perfect for users with limited local storage
+- Bulk download operations - download multiple torrents at once

+**Docker Image:** `erix12/rdt-client-manual-download:latest`

+See [Manual Download Setup](#manual-download-setup) below for configuration instructions.

+## Features

 - Add new torrents through magnets or files
+- **Manual or automatic download control** - decide when to download each torrent
-- Download all files from Real-Debrid, AllDebrid, Premiumize or TorBox to your local machine automatically
+- Download all files from Real-Debrid, AllDebrid, Premiumize or TorBox to your local machine
 - Unpack all files when finished downloading
 - Implements a fake qBittorrent API so you can hook up other applications like Sonarr, Radarr or Couchpotato.
-- Built with Angular 15 and .NET 9
+- Built with Angular 20 and .NET 9

 **You will need a Premium service at Real-Debrid, AllDebrid, Premiumize or Torbox!**